mediacloud/backend/doc/api_2_0_spec.md

 ```

-##Get word counts for top words for sentences matching with the custom sentence tag 'odd'
+##Get word counts for top words for sentences with the custom sentence tag 'odd'

 ###Make a request for the word counts based on the custom sentence tag 'odd'